 - Review after one month. - Infants with GORD will need regular review to check growth and symptoms.
 Re-assess need for medication every 4-8weeks. - Since GORD will usually resolve spontaneously between 12-15 months, cessation of treatment can be trialled from 12 months.

-OVER THE COUNTER THICKENED FORMULAE Cow & Gate® Anti-reflux (Cow &Gate) Birth to 1 year TO BE PURCHASED Aptamil® Anti-reflux Birth to 1 year FIRST-LINE (Milupa) OVER THE COUNTER THICKENING FORMULAE SMA Anti-Reflux® (SMA) Birth to 18 months
+OVER THE COUNTER THICKENED FORMULAE Cow & Gate® Anti-reflux (Cow &Gate) Birth to 1 year TO BE PURCHASED FIRST-LINE Aptamil® Anti-reflux (Milupa) Birth to 1 year